 1) Develop and deepen knowledge in the same or in a different field to the proficiency level based on Bachelor level qualifications.
 5

-2) Be able to conduct researches at proficiency level in Architecture and related disciplines individually and participate or take responsibility in groups.
-4
+2) Be able to conduct research at the proficiency level in Architecture or related disciplines individually, as well as to lead, participate in, or take responsibility for group projects 4

 3) Demostrate an ability to develop new approaches and produce knowledge at proficiency level researches both in architecture and related disciplines.
 3

-5) Evaluate the phenomena in Architectural History and analyze historical, social, political backgrounds of the contemporary developments.
+5) Evaluate the phenomena in architectural history and assess contemporary developments by analyzing their historical, cultural, social, and political backgrounds.
 2

-6) Be able to conduct qualitative and quantitative researches on the discipline of Architecture.
+6) Be able to conduct independent qualitative and quantitative research requiring expertise in the field of architecture and contribute to professional knowledge and practice.
 3

 8) Develops the lifelong learning abilities.
 3